 - Increased energy and endurance level enabling carers to manage their caring role with greater ease

-The Southend Carers Hub provide peer support groups such as walking groups and seated exercise focussing on improving physical fitness as well as breaking isolation for carers.
+The Southend Carers provide peer support groups, breaking isolation for carers.

 Taster Sessions for activities such as; Bollywood dancing, Tai Chi and Hula Hooping are also organised from time to time by Southend Carers.

 - Southend Carers family project encourages families who care for children with disabilities to enjoy the outdoors together.